AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 User can at any time decide to unlock their tokens.
 However, it's not possible to unlock tokens which are staked, so user has to unstake them first.

 After _unlock_ is successfully executed, the tokens aren't immediately unlocked, but instead must undergo the unlocking process.
 This process takes a predefined amount of blocks to finish.
+This is a well known & widely used mechanism to reduce selling pressure.

 Once unlocking process has finished, user can _claim_ their unlocked tokens into their free balance.
-This is a well known & widely used mechanism to reduce selling pressure.

 There is a limited number of `unlocking chunks` a user can have at any point in time.
 If limit is reached, user must claim existing unlocked chunks, or wait for them to be unlocked before claiming them to free up space for new chunks.
 This mechanism exists simply to prevent users from creating unlimited amounts of chunks in storage.

-In case calling unlocking some amount would take the user below the `MinimumLockedAmount`, **everything** will be unlocked.
+In case unlocking some amount would take the user below the `MinimumLockedAmount`, **everything** will be unlocked.
 E.g. if minimum locked amount is set to **10 ASTR**, user has **15 ASTR** locked, and they decide tu _unlock_ **6 ASTR**, this would take them to **9 ASTR** which is below threshold.
 As a result, all **15 ASTR** will be unlocked.

 In case users would like to re-lock the _unlocking chunks_ back into the dApp staking protocol, they can easily do that, without having to wait for the unlocking process